dmgt/190C__py_communities_intro/resources.md

     -   Approximately monthly events on a range of topics

 -   [SF Python talks and project nights](https://www.meetup.com/sfpython/)
-    -   Monthly talks (with up to a hundred or more people) and weekly project nights, where I've heard there are experienced python folks who are really happy to help out newcommers
+    -   Popular monthly talks (with up to a hundred or more people), also hosts shorter lightning talks
-    -   Monthly talks also host lightning talks
+    -   Weekly project nights, where I've heard there are experienced python folks who are really happy to help out newcommers

 -   Two annual regional python conferences:
     - [PyBay](https://pybay.com/) (August), and